sbouschery/aisler-wiki/FAQs.md

 We are based in the Netherlands, which means every business inside a member state of the European Union is eligible for a VAT-free invoice according to EU reverse charge regulations.
 To set your account to a VAT-free account, please just provide your valid Tax-ID in your account information.
 When you are logged in, you will then see prices without VAT and your invoice will be VAT-free.
 Please note that you still have to abide to local tax laws.
 For addresses outside the European Union we automatically deduct the VAT so no registration is necessary.

-### Do you charge for shipping? ###

-Yes and No. We will send boards for free through regular mail when the order is higher than 30 EUR.
-Worldwide express shipping is also an option and is avialable for 32 EUR.

 ### Do you ship world-wide? ###

 Yes, we currently have good experience with shipping to countries in the European Union, United States and Canada.
 All other countries are possible, but we don't guarantee a delivery time.